 What research questions will your laboratory focus on in the future?

-Lina Hacker: In the future, we would like to focus on creating more anatomically realistic phantom designs, and architectures that are suitable to evaluate the performance of different system configurations, for example, microscopic, mesoscopic, and macroscopic systems, which have different geometries and spatial resolutions.
+Janek Groehl: In the future, we would like to focus on creating more anatomically realistic phantom designs, and architectures that are suitable to evaluate the performance of different system configurations, for example, microscopic, mesoscopic, and macroscopic systems, which have different geometries and spatial resolutions.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.